Contractor-x/ExpenseTracker/README.md

 ## Contact
 For questions or feedback, reach out to:
-Email: example@email.com
+Email: <!--+example@email.com-->
-GitHub Issues: Create an Issue
+GitHub Issues: Create an Issue and we would respond in a jiffy.